vinayak323/botframework-sdk/Orchestrator/docs/Overview.md

 ### Ability to explain the classification results

 The ability to explain classification results could be important in an application.
 In general, attempting to interpret the results of deep learned models (like [transformers][5]) could be very challenging.
 Orchestrator enables this by providing the closest example in the model to the one that is evaluated.
 In a case of misclassification this simple mechanism helps the developer in determining whether a new example should be added that defines a skill or if the existing example in the model was mislabeled.
-This feature simplifies implementation of [reinforcement learning][18] for the bot which can be done by non-experts (the language fluency is only required).
+This feature simplifies implementation of [active learning][18] for the bot which can be done by non-experts (the language fluency is only required).

 ### High performance